pyeventsourcing/eventsourcing/docs/topics/introduction.rst

     framework with an INTENTION-REVEALING INTERFACE.
 Now the other elements of the domain can focus on expressing the problem ('what'), delegating the intricacies of the solution ('how') to the framework."*

-Although the basic event sourcing patterns are quite simple, and can be reproduced in code for each project, the persistence mechanism for event-sourced domain-driven design appears as a conceptually cohesive mechanism, and so can be "partitioned into a separate lightweight framework".

 This library